puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/power_of_puppet.md

 {% figure '../assets/PE_Update_Button.png' %}

 Excellent!
-If everything went according to plan, you've successfully classified the `learn.localdomain` node with the `lvmguide` class.
+If everything went according to plan, you've successfully classified the `learning.puppetlabs.vm` node with the `lvmguide` class.

 ### Run Puppet

-Now that you have classified the `learn.localdomain` node with the `lvmguide` class, Puppet knows how the system should be configured.
+Now that you have classified the `learning.puppetlabs.vm` node with the `lvmguide` class, Puppet knows how the system should be configured.
 But it won't make any changes until a Puppet run occurs.

 The Puppet `agent` daemon runs in the background on any nodes you manage with Puppet.
 Every 30 minutes, the Puppet agent daemon requests a *catalog* from the Puppet Master.
 The Puppet Master parses all the classes applied to that node and builds the catalog to describes how the node is supposed to be configured.
 It returns this catalog to the node's Puppet agent, which then applies any changes necessary to bring the node into the line with the state described by the catalog.